-Adjust the column width with the Content Inset tweak in the Style Editor.
+- Change the column width with Content Inset.
 To remove the inset, set it to 0.

 - Check Full Bleed Images, Video, and Gallery to display Image Blocks, Video Blocks, and Gallery Blocks at the width of the main content area.
 All other blocks retain the content inset.